cmuscioly/cmuscioly.github.io/tournament.md

 ## Parking

-oh shit what is we doing
+Carnegie Mellon’s campus has specific spots for visitor parking.
+There are 4 garages; if those are full, there is metered street parking on some streets around campus.
+Visit [this link](https://www.cmu.edu/visit/maps-parking-transportation.html) for more information.

 ## Hotels

-also unknown
+Carnegie Mellon is located in the middle of a few different neighborhoods with hotels that are a convenient distance from the university.
+Visit [this link](https://admission.enrollment.cmu.edu/pages/accommodations) for comprehensive information on many options for your stay, including which hotels may have special group rates and shuttle service to campus!

 ## Food

 Carnegie Mellon hosts a wide variety of food vendors located throughout campus.
-For a comprehensive list of which eateries are open at any given time and their locations, please check <cmueats.com>.
+For information which eateries are open at any given time and their locations, please check [cmueats.com](cmueats.com).
 Please be aware that since the invitational is taking place during the Carnegie Mellon winter break and on a weekend, on-campus options may be limited.

 Some great off campus food options include: